Fall Mule Deer Survey Completed

-The North Dakota Game and Fish Department’s fall mule deer survey indicated fawn production in 2017 was lower than in 2016.
+The North Dakota Game and Fish Department’s fall mule deer survey indicated another year of good fawn production.

 The fall aerial survey, conducted specifically to study demographics, covers 24 study areas and 306.3 square miles in western North Dakota.
 Biologists also survey the same study areas in the spring of each year to determine deer abundance.